uccser/cs-field-guide/docs/source/author/content_style_guide.rst

 Capitalisation Rules
 ------------------------------------------------------------------------------
-TODO: Check capitalisation rules (I don't think we capitalise computer science) also these are CSU terms In the majority of cases capitalisation should not be used for keywords and titles, with the following exceptions, where the phrase refers to a commonly used term that is often capitilised in the literature:
+In the majority of cases capitalisation should not be used for keywords and titles.

-- Computer Science.
-- Computational Thinking.
-- Digital Technologies (note that this is the correct form to refer to the subject area in NZ, with caps and plural; if it's referring to something other than the subject then use lower case e.g. "smartphones and other digital technologies", or even better, avoid the phrase e.g. "smartphones and other digital devices").
-- Sorting Network.
-- Numeracy.
-- Literacy.

 The following wouldn't be capitalised: binary number(s), digits, binary digits